ageron/handson-ml2/docker/README.md

 Switch to `docker` directory here and run `make build` (or `docker-compose build`) to build your docker image.
 That may take some time but is only required once.
 Or perhaps a few times after you tweak something in a `Dockerfile`.

-After the process is finished you have a `handson-ml` image, that will be the base for your experiments.
+After the process is finished you have a `handson-ml2` image, that will be the base for your experiments.
 You can confirm that looking on results of `docker images` command.

 ### Run the notebooks

-Run `make run` (or just `docker-compose up`) to start the jupyter server inside the container (also named `handson-ml`, same as image).
+Run `make run` (or just `docker-compose up`) to start the jupyter server inside the container (also named `handson-ml2`, same as image).
 Just point your browser to the URL printed on the screen (or just <http://localhost:8888> if you enabled password authentication) and you're ready to play with the book's code!

 The server runs in the directory containing the notebooks, and the changes you make from the browser will be persisted there.